seregazhuk/seregazhuk.github.io_old/_drafts/2018-03-16-fast-webscraping-with-reactphp-limiting-requests.md

 composer require clue/mq-react:^1.0
 {% endhighlight %}

-Well, the problem we need to solve is: create a queue of HTTP requests and execute a certain amount of them at a time.
-For making HTTP queries we use an asynchronous HTTP client [clue/buzz-react](https://github.com/clue/php-buzz-react){:target="_blank"}.
+Well, here the problem we need to solve:
+>*create a queue of HTTP requests and execute a certain amount of them at a time.*

+For making HTTP queries we use an asynchronous HTTP client for ReactPHP [clue/buzz-react](https://github.com/clue/php-buzz-react){:target="_blank"}.
 The snippet below executes two concurrent requests to [IMDB](http://www.imdb.com){:target="_blank"}:

 {% highlight php %}
 <?php